port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/datetime.md

 The datetime property type can be used to store any date and time, for example:

-- Deployment time;
+- Deployment time
-- Release time;
+- Release time
-- Last incident date;
+- Last incident date
-- Creation timestamp;
+- Creation timestamp
-- etc.

 In this [live demo](https://demo.getport.io/services) example, we can see the `Last Update` datetime property. 🎬